bernmc/flashstor-trueNAS-fancontrol/README.md

 14/10/23 - confirmed this mod survives the upgrade to TrueNAS-SCALE-22.12.4.2

-**UPDATE: TrueNAS-SCALE Corbia (23.10.0):** Note that the following guide was written for TrueNAS-SCALE 22.x (Bluefin).
+**UPDATE: TrueNAS-SCALE Cobia (23.10.0):** Note that the following guide was written for TrueNAS-SCALE 22.x (Bluefin).
 With the release of 23.x, iX have further locked down the appliance.
 If you upgrade from 22.x, the shell and post-init scripts will survive, but the kmod will not 'make' and install as these commands are no longer available.
 At the moment, the only way I know to bypass this is to enable developer mode with `install-dev-tools`

 You should note that enabling developer mode will mean that iX will automatically delete any support requests you generate - ie, you're on your own buddy!
 It's not meant to be used for deployed TrueNAS systems, but if you're using unsupported hardware, it's the only way I know of being able to install the necessary kmods etc.